 The final retail price will be at $3,200 but it comes at a 50% discount until the end of May.

 The price tag is high and if one looks at the competition in the home robot market, it’s hard to predict Misty’s success.
 In comparison, Jibo is reasonably priced at $899 but I have been receiving a stream of $200 offers to purchase one.
 Jibo comes from a very talented team, relies on skills, integrates with IFTTT, has character, etc. It is an excellent product but I don’t know if sales are following (the WSJ’s first review was brutal).

 The last new robot that I’ve seen is Loomo by Segway Robotics.
 Yes, Segway like… a Segway, and it’s pretty clear when you see a photo of it.
 Presented at CES 2018, Loomo raised more that $1M through an Indiegogo campaign.
 It’s not surprising when one realizes that this is a social robot that one can ride (up to 22 miles per charge)!
 Loomo can also follow and record video—a feature that’s been popular among drones.

-Final retail price, after Indiegogo promotion, will be $1,799.
+The final retail price, after the Indiegogo promotion, will be $1,799.

 * Ian Bernstein, founder and head of product, refers to it as she.